alexgorji/learning_docker_communication_between_containers/README.md

 Compose: The host uses docker compose exec to manage the communication.

-DinD: One container (backup) uses Docker within Docker principle to use docker exec commands on the other containers (demo-1 and demo-2).
+DinD: One container (backup) uses Docker within Docker principle (which is to be exact actually a Docker out of Docker, DooD) to use docker exec commands on the other containers (demo-1 and demo-2).

 Flask: Two containers (demo-1 and demo-2) use Flask and exposes a port for communicating with it via http protocol.